-3 Evolution of Damage Zone Width and Density With Depth
+3. Evolution of Damage Zone Width and Density With Depth

 To explore the evolution of damage zone width and density with depth, simulations were conducted at 1 km depth intervals ranging from 2 to 10 km.
-Fig. 2 depicts the damage state at the end of each simulation for the respective depths.
+Figure 2 depicts the damage state at the end of each simulation for the respective depths.
 Given the symmetry of the rupture with respect to the fault center, only one quarter of the domain is presented except for the simulation at 2 km depth.

+At a first glance, the damage states at different depth look similar: they all develop highly damaged elongated branches with D close to 1 and a maximum length of approximately 2.5 R_0 , making an angle of $\approx 60 - 70^\circ$ which

+Table 2

+Parameters Used for Simulations With SEM2DPACK

-At a first glance, the damage states at different depth look similar: they all develop highly damaged elongated branches with D close to 1 and a maximum length of approximately 2.5 R_0 , making an angle of $\approx 60-70^{\circ}$ which is close to Ψ .
-However, as R_0 decreases drastically with depth (Fig. 1c), there is a corresponding diminution in the extent of the damage zone.
-The left panel of Fig. 3 shows the evolution of the maximum damage zone width with depth, defined as the furthest distance from the fault at which $D \geq D{thres}$.
+is close to Ψ .
+However, as R_0 decreases drastically with depth (Figure 1c), there is a corresponding diminution in the extent of the damage zone.
+The left panel of Figure 3 shows the evolution of the maximum damage zone width with depth, defined as the furthest distance from the fault at which $D \ge D{thres}$.
 Notably, regardless of the chosen D{thres} , the evolution of the damage zone width with depth reveals a funnel-shaped structure.
-Note that to prevent potential confusion with a term employed in tectonics to denote a particular architecture of strike-slip systems, we have opted not to employ the term "flower structure" despite its occasional
+Note that to prevent potential confusion with a term employed in tectonics to denote a particular architecture of strike-slip systems, we have opted not to employ the term "flower structure" despite its occasional usage in the literature.
+We instead humbly suggest "funnel-shaped structure."

-Symbol Parameter Value

-μ Shear modulus 26.2 GPa

-ν Poisson's ratio 0.276

-ρ Density of rock 2700 kg/m^3

-Ψ Orientation of σ_1 60°

-S Seismic ratio 1

-λ Lithostatic pore pressure 0.4

-f_c Bulk friction coefficient [0.7, 0.84]

-f_s Fault static friction coefficient 0.6

-f_d Fault dynamic friction coefficient 0.1

-D_c Critical slip distance from Eq.
-(6)

-D{c2} Critical slip distance 2 $5 \times D_c$

-D{c3} Critical slip distance 3 $0.1 \times D_c$

-G Fracture energy $\approx 22~\mathrm{MJ/m^2}$

-D_0 Initial damage state 0.1

-c_s S-wave speed 3115 m/s

-c_p P-wave speed 5600 m/s

-Table 2: Parameters used for simulations with SEM2DPACK.

-usage in the literature.
-We instead humbly suggest "funnel-shaped structure".
 This structure aligns well with geophysical observations of Cochran et al. (2009) and is consistent with the findings from simulations conducted by Okubo et al. (2019).
 Their approach to model damage differs from ours: coseismic off-fault damage is accounted for with nucleation of new cracks but elastic properties are kept constant.
 In our approach there is no nucleation of new cracks, but damage is accounted for by computing the change in elastic properties due to crack growth.
-It is satisfying to see that both methods lead to qualitatively similar conclusions.

-In the right panel of Fig. 3, we compare the average damage states with perpendicular distance from the fault at depths of 2, 6 and 10 km.
-Bright colors represent the average damage state, while shaded areas indicate standard deviation.
-It is clear that, away from the fault, at distances higher than $\approx 2.5 R_0$, a distance that aligns with the size of the branches, the damage density increases with depth.
-Regions closer to the fault exhibit a more ambiguous trend; however, within this region, the value of the standard deviation increases with depth, indicating a higher overall damage state.
-The diminished distinction closer to the fault can be attributed to the saturation of the damage state D to 1, a limitation inherent to our model.

-Fig. 4 illustrates the rupture propagation at a specific reference depth of 6 km.
-The Drucker-Prager yield criterion in the background delineates areas where coseismic off-fault damage predominantly
+Each method has its own strengths and limitations.
+In solid mechanics, the distinction between these approaches is well-defined.
+However, in earthquake physics, physical processes occur across a wide range of scales, necessitating both explicit and implicit characterizations of dissipation phenomena.
+Ideally, a robust method for dynamically modeling damage would integrate smalland large-scale fracture formation while accounting for elastic moduli changes (at both fine and large scales) in the medium to properly model the intricate feedbacks between the off-fault damage generation and the dynamic

-Figure 2: Comparison of damage arising from a rupture at depths ranging from 2 to 10 km.
+Figure 2.
+Comparison of damage arising from a rupture at depths ranging from 2 to 10 km.
 The top panel depicts the entire fault at a depth of 2 km.
-The small red rectangle demarcates the region from which densities in Fig. 3 are computed.
+The small red rectangle demarcates the region from which densities in Figure 3 are computed.
 Given the symmetry of the rupture, the subsequent panels exclusively showcase the bottom-right quadrants (as delimited by the dashed red rectangle in the top panel) of the domain.
 Both real (km) and non-dimensionalized (R_0) distances are given.